What Does The Housing Act 1988

 In Wales, First Minister, Mark Drakeford, has announced (April 2019) that Wales would be banning these notices and in Scotland, a new type of tenancy was introduced in December of 2017 that outlaws evictions where no clear reason has been given.

-At this point, it does not look likely that Section 21 Notices will continue to be legal vehicles for eviction for long.
+At this point, it does not look likely that Section 21 Notices will continue to be legal vehicles for eviction for long with their abolition being included in the Queen's Speech, following the 2019 election.

 The Housing Act of 1988 was a seismic event in UK property law that saw many tenants’ rights dissolve, handed new powers to landlords and let market forces set much of the tone for the UK’s rental sector with an aim to create a balanced environment for tenants and landlords.
 Whatever your politics, it is unquestionable that the Act was a great leap forward that has shaped not only the housing market but the economic and social landscape of today.